Think of "what to expect when you're expecting" – for growing older.

 There is an overwhelming need for older adults to take better control of their health and to make educated decisions about their care – including medical, social, housing, and financial considerations.
 They need to rely on information that is accurate, free from conflicts of interest, consumer-focused, easy to understand, and that encourages them to take necessary action.

+Today's eldercare arena is rife with confusion, and consumers don't know the options well enough to differentiate between good care and marketing hype.
+We strive to simplify access to high-quality, appropriate care and to allow clients to make educated decisions.
+We use technology and the virtual world to effect real-world change.
 This process is unique – it is not an electronic phone book, but instead is a complete process that assesses the clients' needs, analyzes their needs against the care provider offerings, and matches the client with appropriate providers.
 This ensures that the clients receive information about what they actually need, not only about what they think they need.
 Most consumers of eldercare information don't fully understand what they need and therefore tend to research along marketing terms, not by what services actually are needed.
 Our process mitigates this.
 Finally, we provide "what to expect when you're looking" – a guide to eldercare providers – an education process to teach consumers how to evaluate what they're seeing.
+Why would anyone need our service?

 Traditionally, most families took care of their own with some informal help from their religious community who delivered meals and provided companionship.